 AP Photo/ Andrew Harnik

-Horwitz is a first-year law student from Houston.
-Follow him on Twitter @NmHorwitz.
+Jensen is a neuroscience junior from The Woodlands.
+Follow him on Twitter @michaeltangible.